arnabganguly/HDInsightESPLab/RangerPolicyMgmt.md

 ````
 >**Note:**
 >
->Instead of using *sshuser* we have instead used the *Cluster Admin* user with domain credentials and the corresponding password that was set for this user in section 1.5.
+>Instead of using *sshuser* we could also used the *Cluster Admin* user with domain credentials and the corresponding password that was set for this user in section 1.5.

 2. Launch the HBase shell.
 ```